xapp-project/xapp-project/Specification.md

 [^1]: Using server side decorations for applications enables users to have more control on window decorations and allows them to share the same decoration-style across installed applications.
 Whereas, applications using client side decorations can look very out of place by forcing a different set and style of window buttons on foreign locations, leading to style fragmentation and a poor user experience.
 We want to have a good user experience by default and as such request the usage of server side decorations as default for XApps.

-[^2]: TBD: Why menubars

-[^3]: Point to concrete theming guidelines ... we really should have a XDG spec for this
+[^2]: Point to concrete theming guidelines ... we really should have a XDG spec for this